lsuxrstudio/xrstudioguides/ndisplay5-config/README.md

 ##### `Step 17.`\|`BTS`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

+Press the <kbd>Add +</kbd> component button and add an `ICVFX Camera`.
+This is now adding an inner frustum camera to the scene.
 Now you can move the ICVFX camera around and the frustum should move as well.
-We have a single GPU so we leave the **GPU Index** at -1 (which means a single GPU).

 ![inner frustum](images/gpuSettings.png)